-The Little Clavier: Part XV

-Time folds into Space like a thread wound round into a skein;

-The one-at-a-time folds into and becomes the all-at-once, and the myriad differences become all co-present.
+The Little Clavier: Part XV Time folds into Space like a thread wound round into a skein; The one-at-a-time folds into and becomes the all-at-once, and the myriad differences become co-present.

 Listen to the notes of Melody wind round themselves to become Harmony as the piano's sustaining pedal is pushed down.
 That's the sound of Time becoming Space!

-THE LIBERATION TRIANGLE-a meditation on cultural change

-I've always felt that the simplest and most powerful of all possible tests is the test of doing without.
-It is simple because there is nothing to buy, no new set of skills one must master, no lessons to attend.
-One simply stops doing something that one is used to doing.
+THE LIBERATION TRIANGLE-a meditation on cultural change I've always felt that the simplest and most powerful of all possible tests is the test of doing without.
+It is simple because there is nothing new to buy, no new set of skills one must master, no lessons to attend.
+We simply stop doing something that we're used to doing.
 And it is powerful because we quickly become aware of how habit shapes perception.
-After all, it is possible that what we once thought was absolutely necessary and essential may turn out to be largely arbitrary and, in a deeply insidious and unconscious way, destructive.

-So, here are three key do's of present Western culture I've turned into don'ts [drawing]
+After all, it is possible that what we once thought was absolutely necessary and essential may turn out to be largely arbitrary, and, in a deeply insidious and unconscious way, destructive.
+So, here are three key do's of present Western culture I've turned into a trio of don'ts:

 There are other sets of three, of course.
 Perhaps some readers might come up with better collections themselves.
 It must be said that they are simple only in principle.
 To actually live them would be difficult.
 But also, I think, revealing.
 That is why I call the set of three The Liberty or Liberation Triangle.
 By just doing one of the three, we step outside of the dominant stream of everyday behavior.
 This is rather like venturing up to clearer, higher ground and looking down on the whole of a culture's activity in certain areas and directions.
 From the new perspective, suddenly we see pattern, we see motivations, and we see consequences and inter-relationships.
 And, we are surprised because the new vantage point makes these seem so obvious.
 The Triangle can also be reversed.
 Interestingly, if we introduce just one of its three sides into a culture which hitherto has remained unexposed, we might conjecture that the integrity of that culture will quickly fall apart.
-This, it seems to me, suggests that the petrochemical cult of cars, the mesmerizing propaganda blitz of TV, together with the highly addictive nature of industrial agriculture's junk food make for a kind of mutually reinforcing illusion.
-A kind of perceptual prison.
-Hence, the idea of liberation, of freeing oneself, by doing nothing more than not doing three key things.
+This, it seems to me, suggests that the petrochemical cult of cars, the mesmerizing propaganda blitz of TV, together with the highly habit-forming nature of industrial agriculture's junk food, make for a kind of powerful mutually reinforcing illusion.
+A kind of perceptual prison, you might say.
+Hence, the idea of liberation, of freeing oneself, by doing nothing more than not doing three key thing: don't drive; don't watch TV; don't eat junk food.
 Simple indeed!